 The Computed Tomography (Advanced Certificate) program has been designed to meet the healthcare demand for high-skilled Computed Tomography (CT) Technologists.
 This imaging program prepares students for the ARRT post-primary registry examination in CT, as well as for entry level CT positions*.
 It is designed for certified technologists, i.e., Diagnostic X-ray, Nuclear Medicine, Radiation Therapy and Interventional Radiologic Technologists.
+However, the Computed Tomography Program will consider recent graduates of an accredited Radiologic Technology Program.

 The Computed Tomography Certificate is a two sequential semester course of study.
 The first Semester will begin in September and end in December with the second semester beginning in January and ending in May.
 Students are admitted in the fall, with a limited number of openings each year.
 Students seeking to take part in the Didactic only portion will apply for Track #1 candidacy.
 Students seeking both didactic and clinical segments of the program will apply to Track #2.